bioperl/bioperl.github.io/howtos/EUtilities_Web_Service.md

 ### Results

 The "intermediate" object for `SoapEU` query results is the .
 This is a BioPerly parsing of the SOAP message sent by NCBI when a query is `run()`.
-This can be very useful on its own, but most users will likely want to proceed directly to [Adaptors](#Adaptors "wikilink"), which take a `Result` and turn it into more intuitive/familiar BioPerl objects.
+This can be very useful on its own, but most users will likely want to proceed directly to [Adaptors], which take a `Result` and turn it into more intuitive/familiar BioPerl objects.
 Go there if the following details are too gory.

 Results can be highly- or lowly-parsed, depending on the parameters passed to the factory `run()` method.
 To get the raw XML message with no parsing, do